FerchusGames/ferchusgames.github.io/content/projects/quest-up/index.md

 ---
 title: "Quest Up"
 description: "A bullet hell in the style of Wario Ware."
+summary: "A bullet hell in the style of Wario Ware."
 date: 2022-11-29T12:00:00-06:00
 showReadingTime: false
 showWordCount: false